Fine Living (Italian TV channel)

 Fine Living was an Italian television channel, owned and operated by Discovery Inc., an American media company.
-It started airing on Italian terrestrial television on March 26, 2014 replacing Coming Soon Television.
+It started airing on Italian terrestrial television on 26 March 2014, replacing Coming Soon Television.

 It was broadcast in Italian in 576i 16:9 format.

 History

 The channel was launched in Italy on 26 March 2014 on channel 49 of the digital terrestrial television as a replacement of Coming Soon Television.
 It started broadcasting at 06:00 with In cucina con Giada.

 The channel had collaborated until 31 December 2015, with La EFFE for the creation of cross-channel advertising strategies; the publicity concessionaire was PRS MediaGroup.

 On 22 October 2017 the channel was closed and replaced by Viacom's new Spike channel.

 Programming

-Programs on Fine Living are of factual entertainment and are originated from the categories of Design & Décor, Food & Drink and Travel & Adventure, and dedicated to inspiring and empowering people to live better and maximize their time.
+Programs on Fine Living are of factual entertainment and are originated from the categories of Design & Décor, Food & Drink and Travel & Adventure.